mpanighetti/dnd5e-classes/warlock/endless-hunger-patron.md

 _1st-level Endless Hunger feature_

 Your patron gifts you the power to physically resemble another creature and take on its attributes.
-You can use your bonus action to touch a creature and attempt to copy its abilities.
-The creature makes a Constitution saving throw against your warlock spell save DC; the creature can choose to fail this saving throw, and they fail this save automatically if they are incapacitated or dead.
+You can use your Bonus Action to touch a creature and attempt to copy its abilities.
+The creature makes a Constitution Saving Throw against your warlock Spell Save DC; the creature can choose to fail this Saving Throw, and they fail this save automatically if they are incapacitated or dead.
 On a failed save, your creature type, walking and climbing speeds, damage resistances, and damage vulnerabilities are replaced with those of the creature, and your skin takes on the color and appearance of the creature's skin.
 You are immediately aware of all your new abilities, and you are considered to be a shapechanger while in this form.
-On a successful save, the creature is immune to your Copy Abilities feature for 24 hours, unless they choose to fail a future saving throw.
+On a successful save, the creature is immune to your Copy Abilities feature for 24 hours, unless they choose to fail a future Saving Throw.

-This transformation lasts until you use your bonus action to revert to your normal form, until you attempt to copy the abilities of another creature (which replaces any previously copied abilities), or until you are incapacitated or dead.
+This transformation lasts until you use your Bonus Action to revert to your normal form, until you attempt to copy the abilities of another creature (which replaces any previously copied abilities), or until you are incapacitated or dead.

 #### Astral Barrage